aerospike/aerospike-client-python/doc/client.rst

     .. method:: map_remove_by_rank(key, bin, rank, return_type[, meta[, policy]])

-        Remove and optionally return the map entry from the map specified by *key* and *bin* with a value that has the given *rank*.
+        Remove and return map elements specified by *key*, *bin* and *rank*.

         :param tuple key: a :ref:`aerospike_key_tuple` tuple associated with the record.
         :param str bin: the name of the bin.
-        :param rank: :py:class:`int` the rank of the value of the entry in the map
+        :param rank: :py:class:`int` the rank of the value of the element in the map
         :param return_type: :py:class:`int` :ref:`map_return_types`
         :param dict meta: optional record metadata to be set, with field ``'ttl'`` set to :class:`int` number of seconds or one of